Oura Ring 5 vs. Fitbit: Top trackers compared

 Fitbit makes excellent fitness tracking bands and smartwatches, but one thing it doesn’t have in its collection is a smart ring.

-Meanwhile, the Oura Ring has gained immense popularity and has been spotted on the digits of royalty and Hollywood A-Listers.
+Meanwhile, Oura Ring has gained immense popularity and has been spotted on the digits of royalty and Hollywood A-listers.
 But in total contrast to standard wearables, Oura tracks everything from the finger.

 It may surprise you, but the finger is a great place to put sensors for health tracking.
-Heart rate is particularly accurate when measured there – just think about the sensors doctors clip on in medical settings.
+Heart rate is rather reliable when measured there—just think about the sensors doctors clip on in medical settings.

-It delivers smartwatch-style features that you just don’t get on the Oura, and there’s a huge array of Fitbit devices, suited to wide range of needs and tastes.
+It delivers smartwatch-style features that you just don’t get with Oura, and there’s a huge array of Fitbit devices, suited to a wide range of needs and tastes.

-But how does this smart ring shape up in terms of what it can track and compares to the Fitbit wearable family?
-We’ve compared the two wearable platforms to find out which one might be a better fit for you.
+But how does this smart ring shape up in terms of what it can track, compared to the Fitbit wearable family?
+We’ve compared the two wearable devices to find out which one might be a better fit for you.

 It doesn’t have a screen, so you’re relying on dipping into the companion app to view your data.
-It is made from lightweight titanium with a PVD coating and it is water-resistant up to 100 meters.
+It is made from lightweight titanium with an improved PVD coating, and it is water-resistant up to 100 meters.
+The finishes are mostly the same as Gen 4 with slight changes of hue: gold looks lighter and the rose gold option has been exchanged with a more copper-toned one.

 Once you’ve found one that’s comfortable to wear for 24 hours, you’ll be sent the real deal.